ThamuMnyulwa/mistral-ocr-doodle-app/README.md

 # mistral-ocr-doodle-app
 OCR streamlit mistral app.
-Upload a PDF and get the Markdown below.
+Upload a PDF and get the Markdown.